-After months of investigation, depositions, document discovery, and expert analysis, Anderson Carey Williams & Neidzwski, PLLC was able to show that the vessel left Seattle with empty crab tanks, pipes from which were not capped.
+After months of investigation, depositions, document discovery, and expert analysis, Anderson Carey Williams & Neidzwski, LLP was able to show that the vessel left Seattle with empty crab tanks, pipes from which were not capped.
 Under the sea conditions reported in the North Pacific at the time of the loss, sea water likely entered the tanks and created a so-called free surface.
 Seawater in the tanks therefore sloshed from port to starboard, causing the vessel to capsize.

 The unlikely scenario was not developed by the Coast Guard, it was established by Anderson Carey Williams & Neidzwski, LLP through dogged investigation, formal discovery, and consultation with experts.
 The results were substantial recoveries for two families who had lost sons due to vessel’s unseaworthiness.